 Salary Certificate Formats

-A certificate that serves as an income verification document is called a salary certificate or a salary verification letter.
-This is provided by an employer as evidence guaranteeing that a person is an employee of an organization and is earning dependable income.
+A salary certificate or salary verification letter is an income verification document that an employer provides as evidence that a person is an employee of an organization and is earning dependable income.

-Generally, the salary certificate formats slightly vary from one company to the other.
-It can vary from one country to another country based on the demands of local financial institutions as well as the law.
+Generally, the salary certificate formats vary slightly from one company to the other.
+It can vary from country to country based on local financial institutions’ demands and the law.
 However, overall, the salary certificate mainly includes details such as:

 • Date of issue